tonyheadford/bstard/README.md

 # Bstard - A New State(sman) Machine

 A small state machine library with a simple interface.
-Designed around the concept of aggregation rather than inheritance enabling its use wherever you need it without the need to derive from it or mix it in.
+Designed around the concept of aggregation rather than inheritance so it can be dropped in where needed without the requirement to derive from it or mixin to your own classes.
+The gem is pure Ruby and has no dependencies on Rails or any other frameworks and should play nicely with anything.

 [![Gem Version](https://badge.fury.io/rb/bstard.svg)](http://badge.fury.io/rb/bstard)
 [![Build Status](https://travis-ci.org/tonyheadford/bstard.svg)](https://travis-ci.org/tonyheadford/bstard)